Have you ever asked yourself the question "Can I afford to buy a house" or "What mortgage can I afford"?

 My name is Daniel Harper, I work as software developer in London.

-For enquiries of a professional nature, you can try contacting me on LinkedIn, however I cannot guarantee a reply.
+For enquiries of a professional nature, you can try contacting me via methods listed on my personal website, however I cannot guarantee a reply.

 Not in London, where I live.